Victor-Lockwood/Team-C-Robot-Radar/backend-rest/database/README.md

 # Database
-The SQL in this file is meant to be run in by PSQL - it will not work as standard SQL syntax.
+The SQL in this file is meant to be run by PSQL - it will not work as standard SQL syntax.

 Be sure to update this file when the schema changes.